Republic of Artsakh: Education

-Education in Artsakh is compulsory, and is free up to the age of 18.
-The education system is inherited from the old system of the Soviet Union.
+Education in Artsakh was compulsory, and was free up to the age of 18.
+The education system was inherited from the old system of the Soviet Union.
 Artsakh's school system was severely damaged because of the 1991–1994 conflict.
 But the government of the Republic of Artsakh with considerable aid from the Republic of Armenia and with donations from the Armenian diaspora, rebuilt many of the schools.
 Prior to the 2020 war, Artsakh had around 250 schools of various sizes, with more than 200 lying in the regions.
 The student population was estimated at more than 20,000, with almost half in the capital city of Stepanakert.

 Artsakh State University was founded by Artsakh and Armenian governments' joint efforts, with main campus in Stepanakert.
 The university opening ceremony took place on 10 May 1992.
 Yerevan University of Management also opened a branch in Stepanakert.

-Economy

-The socio-economic situation of the Republic of Artsakh was greatly affected by the 1991–1994 conflict.
-Yet, foreign investments began to come.
-The origin of most venture capital comes from Armenians in Armenia, Russia, United States, France, Australia, Iran, and the Middle East.

-Notably the telecommunications sector was developed with Karabakh Telecom investing millions of dollars in mobile telephony, spearheaded by a Lebanese company.

-Copper and gold mining has been advancing since 2002 with development and launch of operations at Drmbon deposit.
-Approximately 27–28 thousand tons (wet weight) of concentrates are produced with average copper content of 19–21% and gold content of 32–34 g/t.
-Azerbaijan considers any mining operations in Nagorno-Karabakh illegal and has vowed to engage an international audit company to determine the damages suffered by Azerbaijan's state-run ore management company as a result.
-In 2018, the government of Azerbaijan announced that it was planning to appeal to an international court and the law enforcement agencies of the countries where the mining companies involved are registered.

-The banking system is administered by Artsakhbank (a Yerevan-based Armenian bank fulfilling the functions of the state bank of Nagorno-Karabakh) and a number of other Armenian banks.
-The republic uses the Armenian dram.

-Wine growing and processing of agricultural products, particularly wine (i.e., storage of wine, wine stuffs, cognac alcohol) is one of the prioritised directions of the economic development.